joedoyler/djangoProject_ReadMe/README.md

 The styling for the index page is influenced by both the course material and https://www.youtube.com/watch?v=KmlMXUxL-nM&t=687s video on creating a gym website.
 I found the frontend to be quite visually.
 This method of picture on left and content on the right is replicated in the programme section.

-Furthermore, on several issues interacted with on the project a massive support was drawn from the mentors helping on previous projects as I had no access to tutor support while doing this project.
+Furthermore, on several issues interacted with on the project a massive support was drawn from knowledge given by mentors on previous projects as I had no access to tutor support while doing this project.

 ## Media